BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 This solution offers an efficient balance by using a minor timestamp adjustment to ensure uniqueness while maintaining the engine’s performance and scalability, particularly when handling data from vendors with limited timestamp granularity.

+### When downloading and parsing data from a DataVendor for the engine
+All data should be saved using the static `HybridStorage` object, the data server hosts a public static `DATA_STORAGE` object, this object acts as a data base tool for serializing and loading data.
+Historical data loading will be handled automatically by the server, when you need to serialize data in a new API implementation, you should use the `DATA_STORAGE.save_data_bulk(data).await.unwrap()` function. chrono_tz will automatically handle live and historical time zone conversions for us.
+All serialized data should be saved in UTC time as a `DateTime<Utc>`, and then converted to the strategy's time zone when needed. there are converters for both local and utc time in ff_standard_lib/src/helpers/converters.
+1. You can convert to a `NaiveDateTime` from a specific `Tz` like `Australia::Sydney` and return a `DateTime<Tz>` object using the helper
+2. You can call `time.to_utc()` to convert to a `DateTime<Utc>`, this will make adjustments to the actual date and hour of the original `DateTime<Tz>` to properly convert the time, not just change the Tz by name.

 ## Subscriptions